ConfederacyOfGaia/Gaia/fighter.md

 * In Vell, it is ...
 * In the elven homelands, it is Arcane Archer, ...

-Some of these archetypes will only be available to characters that grew up in that culture; for example, mastering the skills needed to become a Mounted Knight or Mounted Archer is simply not possible without a Kylven teacher.
-Others will be available in all cultures, though they might be rare or have a slightly different flavor. grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.
+Some of these archetypes are culture-specific, and will only be available to characters from that culture; for example, mastering the skills needed to become a Mounted Knight or Mounted Archer is simply not possible without a Kylven teacher.
+Others will be available in all cultures, though they might be rare or have a slightly different flavor in different cultures.

 ### Ability Score Improvement